 - Read the problem.

-- Read the problem a second time and make meaning of the problem by visualizing, drawing pictures, and highlighting important information (numbers, phrases, and questions).
+- Read the problem a second time and make meaning of it by visualizing, drawing pictures, and highlighting important information (numbers, phrases, and questions).

 - Plan how you will solve the problem by organizing information in a graphic organizer and writing down equations and formulas that you will need to solve.